Stylish DIY Tassel Keychain

 Hi, my name is Julia and I’m addicted to making tassels.
 What is it with women and tassels?
-I’ve made so many over the years, like my stacked tassel, DIY tassel umbrella, huge tassel, cotton rope tassel garland, yarn tassels, leather tassels, and half-moon tassel embellishments to name a few.
-Today I want to share how I made a tassel keychain that I will either use with my keys, on my cellphone wristlet, or maybe even purse.
+I’ve made so many over the years.
+Today I want to share how I made a DIY tassel keychain that I will either use with my keys, on my cellphone wristlet, or maybe even my purse.

 Stylish Tassel Keychain DIY

 This post may contain affiliate links from which I will earn a commission at no extra cost to you.